Daniev/fyse-work-tracker/notes.md

 in an easy way.

 TODO:
-- feat: payment calculator to stats
+- feat: payment calculator to stats(DONE)
 - feat: display stats (DONE)
 - fix: Clean up when done..